 The first step is to establish your number and make a plan.
 You may be more likely to achieve a goal if you have a specific number in mind, which can help keep you on track along the way.
 Plus, it will give you a target against which you can measure progress.

 Sock away as much as you can.
-"Preferably start young and save a reasonable percentage of your income.
-Early savers can begin at 10%, while mid-life-beginning savers may need to consider 25% or more and increase contribution amounts as income rises," Blumenthal says.
+“Preferably start young and save a reasonable percentage of your income.
+Early savers can begin at 10%, while mid-life-beginning savers may need to consider 25% or more and increase contribution amounts as income rises,” Blumenthal said.
+However, asset allocation and diversification do not eliminate the risk of experiencing investment losses.

 Others discuss different approaches, like stock-heavy portfolios in younger years that are reallocated to bonds and cash later in life such that, by retirement, your portfolio’s objectives have shifted from growth to income, and with a lower risk profile.
 This is the classic “wealth accumulation” shifting to “wealth preservation.”
 Of course, even in the later stages of this approach, risks are still there.
 Still, many choose to reduce much of the stock market related risks, and give up the stock markets potential returns, as they near retirement.